Space Engineers: Pre-release

 The pre-release alpha build was released on October 23, 2013, on Steam, featuring a single-player "creative" mode.
 On February 24, 2014, the company announced that Space Engineers had sold over 250,000 copies in four months.
 On March 24, 2014, Keen Software House announced that two key milestones in the development of Space Engineers have been achieved: survival mode and multiplayer.
 Content updates and bug fixes for the game are released weekly.
 On October 20, 2014, Keen Software House announced that the game had sold over 1,000,000 copies.
 On January 13, 2015, the studio announced their second engineering game, Medieval Engineers, a sandbox game about engineering, construction and the maintenance of architectural works and mechanical equipment using medieval technology.

 On May 14, 2015, the source code was made freely available on GitHub to the public to allow easier modding.
 In February 2016 more parts of the game's source code were released.
 Updates to the public code repository were discontinued at the end of 2016.

 Full-release

 Space Engineers officially released out of early access on February 28, 2019, alongside The Survival Overhaul Update.

+Console-Release

+Space Engineers was only on Steam for five years and had only been fully released a year before it was confirmed to be coming to Xbox.
+The announcement was made and the game was set to be released on April 15th, 2020.
+Many people had asked for it to be brought to PlayStation, now that it was on Xbox, but the developers originally did not intend for it to be ported over.
+However with many fans asking, it made the developers start to consider it.
+After some time it was announced that the beta of the game was set to release to PlayStation 5 and PlayStation 4 on May 11th, 2023.
+On its release it was going to launch with cross-play enabled so that away all forms of gamers could enjoy the pursuit of engineering in space together.